 Here’s a brief rundown of the whole series, and take a look at our In-Memory Computing channel page to find full topic descriptions, all the available podcasts for streaming, a list of guests and other In-Memory related resources and organizations.

-Massimo Pezzini is a Research VP with Gartner, and he’s the authority on what the In-Memory marketplace looks like and whether or not the vendor solutions are feasible.
+Massimo Pezzini is a Research VP with Gartner, and he’s the authority on what the In-Memory Computing Ready for the Mainstream marketplace looks like and whether or not the vendor solutions are feasible.
 On this Analyst Corner he cuts away at some of the hype surrounding In-Memory by exploring its positives within certain industries as well as its limitations and lack of standards across the board.

 Just how real is “real-time analytics” today?
 Everyone’s trying to glean insights from Big Data, but the idea of real time analytics has been something of an illusory one, and it pays to be seen in just what way being real time can be a competitive advantage.
 In this Viewpoint, we explore how IT can have a hand in its implementation and how In-Memory can make it happen.